 If you're not comfortable sitting in your office, you'll find yourself getting up often to walk around and stretch your body.

-When you get up to stretch and walk out of your office, you expose yourself to all the distractions we talked about earlier.
+When you get up and walk out of your office, you expose yourself to distractions.
+Invest in a good chair and you can sit comfortably for longer, gaining extra time in the zone.

-If you crouching in your chair, you’re not sitting right.
+If you crouch in your chair, you’re not sitting right.

 This too, can cause back pain and affect your productivity over time.